bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Oliver Gugger: 00:16:04

 So basically it's setting us up for the next step, which would be the, some changes to the gossip protocol.
-And then the pen, the, the ultimate, upgrade will be, to PTLC, which requires, tap roots, funding outputs, But because that last step is such a big step, we're doing it incrementally just to reduce the complexity of each step and gain some experience, figure out all these complications such as we discussed before.
+And then the pen, the ultimate, upgrade will be, to PTLC, which requires, tap roots, funding outputs, But because that last step is such a big step, we're doing it incrementally just to reduce the complexity of each step and gain some experience
+Figure out all these complications such as we discussed before.
 Yeah, because doing it, everything in one step is big thing.

-## Why do 'PTLCs' need Taproot funding outputs?
+## Why do PTLCs need Taproot funding outputs?

 Mark Erhardt: 00:16:43

 Sorry, I have a follow up question there.
-My understanding was that 'PTLCs' requires both parties in the channel to be able to understand taproot, but why does it need a taproot funding output?
+My understanding was that PTLCs requires both parties in the channel to be able to understand taproot, but why does it need a taproot funding output?
 Wouldn't it also be able to have a PTLC output on a pay-to-witness script hash anchor?
 Sorry, funding output?

 Elle Mouton: 00:17:03

-You technically could, but remember that, so 'PTLCs', importantly, the whole route needs to be,
+You technically could, but remember that, so PTLCs, importantly, the whole route needs to be,

 Mark Erhardt: 00:17:09